Inzhenerka/docs.getdbt.tech/website/docs/reference/project-configs/require-dbt-version.md

 Remember, having an unbounded upper limit isn't recommended.
 Instead, check out the [pin to a range](#pin-to-a-range) example to define a range with both a lower and upper limit to ensure stability across releases.

 ### Pin to a range
-Use a comma separated list for an upper and lower bound.
-You can define a version range either as a YAML list (using square brackets) or as a comma-delimited string &mdash; both forms are valid and work.
+Use a comma-separated list for an upper and lower bound.
+You can define a version range either as a YAML list (using square brackets) or as a comma-delimited string.

 - [General range](#general-range) &mdash; Use a comma separated list to specify an upper and lower bound.
 - [Fusion-compatible range](#fusion-compatible-range) &mdash; Include 2.0.0 or greater in your version range to signal compatibility with the <Constant name="fusion_engine"/>.